 The value in the Alarms column shows the number of errors and warnings for an object.
 For example, 3/1 means that there are 3 error alarms and 1 warning alarm triggered for the object.
 Click a link in the Source column to drill down to the list of alarms related to a specific object.

-For more information on working with triggered alarms, see section Working with Triggered Alarms of the Veeam ONE Working with Alarms Guide.
+For more information on alarms, see Working with Triggered Alarms.